manassaloi/manassaloi.github.io/_posts/2020-01-23-product-spec-twitter-messages.markdown

 ---

-I keep getting Twitter DMs like these regularly

 ![Product Spec request](/assets/img/request_product_spec.png)

+I keep getting Twitter DMs like these regularly.

-So I decided to spend my afternoon today writing a Product spec for Emoji reactions to Twitter messages (which launched a couple of days back)
+So I decided to spend my afternoon today writing a Product spec for Emoji reactions to Twitter messages (which launched a couple of days back).

-## You can find the link here: [Emoji Reactions on Twitter Messages](https://docs.google.com/document/d/1sUX-sm5qZ474PCQQUpvdi3lvvmWPluqHOyfXz3xKL2M/edit)
+You can find the link here: [Emoji Reactions on Twitter Messages.](https://docs.google.com/document/d/1sUX-sm5qZ474PCQQUpvdi3lvvmWPluqHOyfXz3xKL2M/edit)

-Feel free to use this template
+Feel free to use this template.

 **Note:**